Skip to main content

-This post is a continuation of the Extraction API Overview if you want to read that first.
+This post is a continuation of the Extraction API Overview.
 Okay!
 We got it working with a simple document and a straightforward schema.
-What if you’ve got a multi-hundred page PDF?
-There are a few things we’re working on in the coming weeks / months to help, including:
+What if we’ve got a multi-hundred page PDF?
+This can happen sometimes when:

 If your extraction schema is typically constrained to a set of pages within your document and you know this upfront, use the page_range parameter in the API to ensure we only process the relevant pages.
 You’ll only be charged for those (even if your document is much longer).
 When you submit your marker request, set page_range to the right values.
 For example: 0,2-4 will process pages 0, 2, 3, and 4.
 Note that this overrides max_pages if you set that too, and that our page ranges are 0-indexed (so 0 is the first page).